NaokoScarlet/project_halfbar/README.md

 echo 'echo -n "'"$(cat image.hbi)"'"' > image.sh

 If you want to be greeted by the image in an SSH login, you can add the shell script to .profile in your home directory.

+Since this is my first project on github I've decided not to include a binary.
+I'm leaving it up to the user to review the code before compiling and running the binary.
+Any issues may or may not be given attention, depending on the issues brought up.